gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       A set of software libraries and machine-independent data formats that supports the creation, access, and sharing of array-oriented scientific data.

    Stochastic physics
       A package of stochastic schemes used to represent model uncertainty: SKEB (Stochastic Kinetic Energy Backscatter), SPPT (Stochastically Perturbed Physics Tendencies), and SHUM (Specific Humidity)

+   ..
+      COMMENT: Need definition of the field of Stochastic physics.
+Then can specify that there is a stochastic physics package that does specific things.

    Suite
       A collection of primary physics schemes and interstitial schemes that are known to work